-Walk through the Arch and continue down the path toward the Rock (you'll know it when you see it!).
+Walk through the Arch and continue down the path toward the Rock (you'll know it when you see it!)

 (5/6) You are now entering Rock Plaza.
 On your right is Harris Hall which houses the History Department.
 On your left you'll pass University Hall, which, in addition to housing the English Department, was also the first building on Northwestern's campus.
 It is built from the same limestone as the Chicago Water Tower and initially housed much of the University.
 Just ahead of you behind the rock is Kresge Centennial Hall, built for Northwestern's Centennial.
 All of these buildings house departments in the Weinberg College of Arts & Sciences, the largest of our six undergraduate colleges.
-Weinberg offers roughly 50% of the majors on campus and is most distinguished by its Distribution Requirement model.
-Distribution Requirements (or "distros," as we call them on campus) are the hallmark of Northwestern's liberal arts education.
-Rather than having specific class requirements or general education courses, Weinberg students take two classes in each of six Distribution Areas.
+Weinberg offers roughly 50% of the majors on campus and is most distinguished by its Foundational Disciplines model.

+Foundational Disciplines are the hallmark of Northwestern's liberal arts education.
+Rather than having specific class requirements or general education courses, Weinberg students take two classes in each of six foundational intellectual areas.
 Students are able to choose from any of the classes offered in those areas based on their own interests and strengths, allowing them to explore many different areas of study in addition to their major.